 If you have further questions about setting up, modifying, paying or disputing child support orders in the Overland Park area, Jeffers Law Office would be more than happy to meet with you.
 During our free initial consultation, you can get the answers you seek and begin to determine the best way to proceed with your unique case.

 Mark Jeffers understands the difficulty that comes with situations like this.
 If you need to establish or modify a child support order, having a skilled family law attorney can be extremely helpful in presenting your case to a judge.
 Jeffers Law Office has substantial experience in Kansas child support law and will explain the process and likely outcomes to you.
 If you need assistance with a child support or modification order, contact Mark Jeffers at 914-385-LAWS (5297) for a free initial consultation.
-We offer legal services to clients throughout the Kansas City area (Kansas only), including Johnson, Wyandotte, Leavenworth and Miami Counties.
+We offer legal services to clients throughout the Kansas City area (Kansas only), including Johnson County, Leawood, Olathe, Lenexa, and Shawnee.